 Sort through your jewellery, keep the items you love, donate/throw away the rest.
 Give it all a clean and put it back neat and organised.

-Go through all of this and, in the case of your kids, make sure they still fit.
+Go through all of this and, in the case of your kids’ clothes, make sure they still fit.
 Donate/throw away the rest.
 Work out which coats, if any, you need out for the particular season you are in and store the rest.
-For example, you don’t need a lightweight summer mac on your coat rack in mid winter.
+For example, you don’t need a lightweight mac on your coat rack if it’s snowing and cold outside.